 If your Extras cover includes Pharmaceutical Prescriptions, we’ll pay benefits for items that are not part of the Pharmaceutical Benefits Scheme.
-The amount you will get back will depend on your level of cover.
+The amount you get back will depend on your level of cover.

 We’ll pay a Pharmaceutical Prescriptions benefit when all of the following applies:

-- The drug is only available on prescription; and
+The drug is only available on prescription

 Is there anything I can’t claim on?